Written by Charlotte Campbell

 100g of beetroot contains only 43 calories but 325mg of potassium – that’s 9% of your recommended daily intake!
 One of potassium’s many benefits is that it encourages the body to keep the body’s fluid level steady.
 In other words, it really helps if you are prone to water retention – a very common cause of the scales creeping up.

 Another beetroot benefit is that it is a good source of dietary fibre (100g provides 11% of your recommended intake), which encourages the body to feel full and steadies blood sugar levels.
 This in particular help people in the “cutting” phase of a workout regime, or those generally restricting their calories for weight loss, keep to their nutritional plans.

-#2 Benefits of Beetroot for Health
+#2 Benefits of Beetroot for Exercise

 Athletes have increasingly been attributing beetroots to a key in their success.
 USC’s basketball team nutritionists are such converts they make it compulsory for players to take it before games and practices.
 But why?
 A recent study in Sports Medicine concluded that the nitrates found in beetroot do improve performance in endurance activities.
 Essentially, beetroots make the body more efficient with the way it uses oxygen.
 A further study from Washington University School of Medicine in St. Louis, found that beet root juice increases maximum muscle power by about 6%.